LavesHSU/Laves/README.md

 | 1.1 | 07/14/2014 |
 | 1.0 | 05/30/2014 |

-See the Changelog for a What's new list.
+Please see (and extend) the changelog for a What's new list.

 # Images and Videos
 ![LAVES logo](https://www.wiwi.uni-siegen.de/mis/software/logo_small.png)